ShaftUI/SwiftSDL3/patches/README.md

    - Comments out the precise scrolling delta scaling code in SDL_cocoamouse.m
    - Prevents over-scaling of trackpad scroll events

-7. **0007-sync-mouse-button-state.patch** - Sync mouse button state with hardware
+7. **0008-allow-duplicate-button-events.patch** - Allow duplicate button events
-   - Adds Cocoa_SyncMouseButtonState function to synchronize SDL button state with macOS hardware state
+   - Comments out the early return check in SDL_PrivateSendMouseButton that ignores events when button state hasn't changed
-   - Ensures event.motion.state accurately reflects actual button presses
+   - Allows duplicate button events to be processed, which is necessary for proper state synchronization
-   - Calls sync before processing mouse button events to maintain consistency
+   - Enables state sync to work correctly when sending synthetic button events

 ## How to Apply Patches